 The Opportunity

-Hilton Fort Collins has the location, the campus next door, and Old Town’s brewery culture at its back.
-These are four engines mapped to the property — each proven at comparable branded and independent hotels I’ve operated.
+Hilton Fort Collins has the location, the meeting footprint, the Hilton distribution machine, and three of the most concentrated demand drivers in Northern Colorado on its doorstep.
+These are four engines mapped to the property — each proven at the branded full-service properties I've operated.

 The Programming

-This is how I’d program Hilton Fort Collins.
-Twelve months, each built around Spring Creek Grill, the Lounge, the Café, the event campus, and the CSU and Old Town calendar.
+This is how I'd program Hilton Fort Collins.
+Twelve months, each built around Spring Creek Grill, the lobby lounge, the in-house Starbucks, the 20,000 sqft of meeting space, and the Fort Collins/CSU calendar.
 Every theme ties a tentpole event, outlet activations, a rooms package, a local partner, and a team recognition moment.
 Nothing exists in isolation.
 Each month feeds the next.

 The System